AN/BLQ-11 Long-Term Mine Reconnaissance System

-The AN/BLQ-11 autonomous unmanned undersea vehicle (formerly the Long-Term Mine Reconnaissance System (LMRS)) is a torpedo tube-launched and tube-recovered underwater search and survey unmanned undersea vehicle (UUV) capable of performing autonomous minefield reconnaissance as much as 200 km in advance of a host -, -, or -class submarine.
+The AN/BLQ-11 is an autonomous unmanned undersea vehicle (UUV) formerly called Long-Term Mine Reconnaissance System (LMRS).
+It was developed by Boeing Defense, Space & Security for the United States Navy.
+The LMRS is a torpedo tube-launched and tube-recovered underwater search and survey vehicle capable of autonomous naval minefield reconnaissance as much as 120 mi in advance of its host -, -, or -class submarine.
 LMRS is equipped with both forward-looking sonar and side-scan synthetic aperture sonar.

+History

 Boeing concluded the detailed design phase of the development project on 31 August 1999.

-In January 2006, successfully demonstrated homing and docking of an LMRS UUV system during at-sea testing.

-History

-The USS Oklahoma City successfully launched the 8 m (20 ft) long vehicle for covert mine countermeasures in September 2005.
-The USS Scranton conducted 24 test runs in January 2006.
-In October 2007, USS Hartford conducted further tests.
+The successfully launched the 20 ft long vehicle for covert mine countermeasures in September 2005.
+In January 2006 sea trials, the conducted 24 test runs successfully demonstrating homing and docking of an LMRS UUV.
+In October 2007, conducted further tests.

-The U.S. Navy's Mission Reconfigurable UUV System (MRUUVS) program, of which AN/BLQ-11 was a part, ended in December 2008 due to technical and engineering limitations.
+Due to technical and engineering limitations the U.S. Navy's Mission Reconfigurable UUV System (MRUUVS) program, of which AN/BLQ-11 was a part, ended in December 2008.